MuhammadIshaqSkd/Django-React/BaseApi/README.md

 # Description

-This is an api for backend of dashboard.
+This is an api for backend of api.

 ## Running Scheme